 Paul addressed the issue of sincerity in preaching on several occasions throughout the New Testament.
 One such instance is 2 Corinthians 2:17, “For we are not as many, which corrupt the word of God: but as of sincerity, but as of God, in the sight of God speak we in Christ.”
 As I have reflected on this verse, it’s given me some comfort to know that the issues that plague modern Christianity also faced the apostles.
 I’ve also found an important value in preaching – sincerity.

-There are false teachers, hucksters, and impostors in pulpits across the land today.
+Sure, there are false teachers, hucksters, and impostors in pulpits across the land today.
 There were in Paul’s day too.
-It’s nothing new and it will only worsen as we approach the day of Jesus’ return.
-But the contrast to this trend is a new trend of sincerity in the pulpit.
+It’s nothing new.
+But the contrast to this trend is a revival of sincerity in the pulpit.
 Preaching has been defined by D. Martin-Lloyd Jones as “the communication of God’s truth through human personality.”
 So we preachers get to represent God’s truth through our very personality.
 The prayer, “hide me behind thy cross, O Lord,” doesn’t reflect an accurate understanding of what preaching is all about.
-God has calledme to represent Him as only I can, and for you to do the same.
+God has called me to represent Him as only I can, and for you to do the same.

 So sincerity is a key to effective communication.
 You can’t fake sincerity for obvious reasons, but you can certainly do a self-test to ask the tough questions…

 - Do I really believe what I’m saying?

 - Do I live what I’m asking others to live?

 - Am I preaching as me, or as Billy Graham?

 - Am I wearing a mask or being transparent?

 - Am I preaching at people, or having a teaching conversation?